Energy Efficiency | October 1, 2024

 2. When was the last time my system was updated?

 Controls systems and how they integrate with HVAC can be overwhelming.
-For pharmaceutical facilities, where sensitive equipment runs and environments are very carefully controlled, running a BMS streamlines a facility manager’s job.
-Implementing an intuitive system that connects HVAC and mechanical will only help a facility manager better manage the already-sensitive environment.
+Running a BMS streamlines a facility manager's job for pharmaceutical facilities, where sensitive equipment runs and environments are carefully controlled.
+Implementing an intuitive system connecting HVAC and mechanical will help a facility manager better manage the already sensitive environment.